tmadorma1/multi-threaded-queue-service-class/README.md

- 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive, "dynamic created as needed" threads.
+ 2) Provides the functionality to create a configurable number of internal "consumer/service/reader threads, that are continually reused after they finish processing a message from the queue, thereby eliminating the expensive, "dynamically created as needed" threads.

  3) Provides conditional_variable functionality for signaling to and between all pending threads so they know when it is and is not appropriate to attempt their respective queue operations (reads and writes).

- 4) Provides an extendable read_queue thread function to process the message that is read from the queue as required by the application.
+ 4) Provides an *extendable* read_queue thread function to process the message that is read from the queue as required by the application.

  The queue contains string elements in this implementation.
 It is expected